At a Glance

 After lunch, we will relocate to the Harenna Forest, another under-appreciated area of the national park.
 Densely forested and traversed by just a few trails and roads, this area is well-worth a visit for the scenery alone.
 We may not have time to explore the area tonight, although a spotlighting session can be arranged, in an effort to locate some of the unusual species that call this forest home.
 Recent sightings include Lion, melanistic Leopard and even packs of African Wild Dog.
 Our accommodation tonight will be a very basic camp in the area.

-Days Nine to Ten
+Days Ten to Twelve

 Harenna Forest

-We have two full days to explore this spectacular forest, alternating between hikes and drives to cover as much ground as possible.
+We have three full days to explore this spectacular forest, alternating between hikes and drives to cover as much ground as possible.
 The endemic Bale Monkey is a key target here, as are the charismatic Giant Forest Hogs that forage in the undergrowth.
 Predators use the roads through the forest as arterial routes and these drives are our best chance of encountering Lion, Leopard and Wild Dog in particular.

 If lucky, we may be able to arrange visits to salt licks within the forest, which are likely to attract a wide diversity of wildlife, making for great photographic opportunities.

-Day Eleven
+Day Thirteen

 Lake Awassa